In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Conclusion

 \section{Conclusion}

-In this paper, we answered a fundamental question in temporal graphs, namely, whether deciding the existence of a temporal spanning tree is tractable.
+In this paper, we answered a fundamental question in temporal graphs, namely, whether deciding the existence of a \TC spanning tree is tractable.
 It was already known that finding temporal spanners of minimum size is a hard problem.
 Unfortunately, we showed that even in the extreme case that the spanner is a tree, the problem is NP-complete.
 Our reduction rely on a proper temporal graph, and as such, applies to both strict and non-strict journeys.
 Motivated by this negative result, we explored different ways to relax spanning trees in temporal graphs.
-In particular, we showed that the property of bidirectionality without a prescribed size can be tested efficiently (it is even harder than the particular case of trees otherwise).
+In particular, we showed that the property of bidirectionality without a prescribed size can be tested efficiently, but it is harder in than deciding \TC spanning trees otherwise.
 Still, we believe that testing bidirectionality could prove useful in certain applications, and this adds to a small collection of non-trivial properties that remain tractable in temporal graphs.
 As already discussed, such applications might be related to routing or security.
 They also include transportation networks, where bus or train lines benefit from being operated along the same segments in both directions.
-Some questions remain open, in particular, what additional restrictions could force the existence of small bidirectional spanners, and what parameters could make their computation tractable.
+Beyond these basic results, we presented two FPT algorithms, one for each problem, where the parameter for \TC spanning tree is \fes and the parameters for bidirectional spanner are \fes + the maximum number of labels per edge.
+Finally, of independent interest, we proved that \TC trees always contain pivot contacts or pivot vertices.
+Some questions remain open, in particular, what additional restrictions could force the existence of small bidirectional spanners, and what parameters could make their computation tractable. \begin{question} If the bi-path distance between pairs of vertices is large on average (over all the pairs), does this guarantee the existence of a small bidirectional spanner?
+Could such distances be large in a dense footprint? \end{question}

+Beyond structural questions, a natural approach for tractability is to explore further parameters with respect to which the problem is fixed-parameter tractable.